microsoft/CNTK/Examples/Image/Classification/ResNet/BrainScript/README.md

 Our first example applies a relatively shallow ResNet on the CIFAR-10 dataset.
 We strictly follow the [ResNet paper](http://arxiv.org/abs/1512.03385) for the network architecture.
 That is, the network has a first layer of `3x3` convolutions, followed by `6n` layers with `3x3` convolution on the feature maps of size `{32, 16, 8}` respectively, with `2n` layers for each feature map size.
 Note for ResNet20, we have `n=3`.
 The network ends with a global average pooling, a 10-way fully-connected layer, and softmax.
 [Batch normalization](https://arxiv.org/abs/1502.03167) is applied everywhere except the last fully-connected layer.

 We use a fixed crop ratio of `0.8` and scale the image to `32x32` pixels for training.
-Since all training images are pre-padded to `40x40` pixels, effectively we only perfrom translation transform without scaling.
+Since all training images are pre-padded to `40x40` pixels, effectively we only perform translation transform without scaling.
 Run the example from the current folder using:

 `cntk configFile=ResNet20_CIFAR10.cntk`